 After a DWI arrest in Collin County, Texas, you must act swiftly.
 You only have 15 days from the date of your DWI arrest to request an administrative hearing concerning your driver’s license.
 Failing to request an administrative hearing within the timeframe will result in an automatic driver’s license suspension.
-For immediate assistance on your DWI in Collin County, please contact the Saputo Law Firm and speak with one of our accomplished DWI lawyers over a free consultation.
+For immediate assistance on your DWI in Collin County, please contact the Saputo Law Firm and speak with one of our accomplished DWI lawyers over a scheduled consultation.

 Speak with a Collin County DWI Lawyer at Saputo Law Firm Today

 Whether it’s your first or third DWI offense, a conviction in Collin County can drastically impact your life.
 At Saputo Law Firm, we can help you fight for justice while defending your rights and reputation.
 Led by senior defense attorney Paul Saputo, our firm has a highly successful record of acquittals, dismissals, and reduction in DWI charges.
 We stand by our clients through each step of their case and zealously advocate for their freedom and rights.
 To speak with an experienced Collin County DWI attorney today, complete a contact form or call at 888-239-9305.

 Recent Case Results